Generic Name: metronidazole (me troe NI da zole)

 Flagyl 375 is usually given for up to 10 days in a row.
 You may need to repeat this dosage several weeks later.

-Flagyl 375 can cause unusual results with certain medical tests.
-Tell any doctor who treats you that you are using this medicine.
+This medicine can affect the results of certain medical tests.
+Tell any doctor who treats you that you are using Flagyl 375.

 Store at room temperature away from moisture and heat.